timcosta/webformpymigrate/README.md

 WebformPyMigrate
 ===============

-Tested on Drupal 7.22, Webform 3.19, Webfrom Validation 1.2
+Tested on Python 2.7+, Drupal 7.22, Webform 3.19, Webfrom Validation 1.2

 Export a Drupal Webform Node into JSON and import it to another installation.
 Supports the Webform Validation module.